adaltas/node-nikita/src/log/fs.coffee.md

     log file will be stored accessible from "./log/latest".
 *   `filename` (string)
     Name of the log file, contextually rendered with all options passed to the mustache templating engine.
-Default to "{{hostname}}.log", where "hostname" is the ssh host or localhost.
+Default to "{{basename}}.log"
+*   `basename` (string)
+    Default variable used by the filename rendering.
+Default to "localhost"
 *   `serializer` (object)
     TODO...

 ## Layout

-By default, a file name "{hostname}.log" will be created inside the base directory defined by the option "basedir".
-Note, the base directory is a required option.
+By default, a file name "{{basename}}.log" will be created inside the base directory defined by the option "basedir".
 The path looks like "{options.basedir}/{hostname}.log".

 If the option "archive" is activated, a folder named after the current time is created inside the base directory.
 A symbolic link named as "latest" will point